Qudus Wahab: Maryland

 On April 3, 2021, Wahab transferred to Maryland to play under head coach Mark Turgeon.
 In his only season there, he averaged 7.7 points and 5.6 rebounds per game in 31 starts.

 Georgetown (second stint)

 Wahab decided to return to Georgetown after the 2021–22 season, possibly due to a coaching change at Maryland.

+Penn State

+On April 28, 2023, Wahab transferred to Penn State following the dismissal of Georgetown head coach Patrick Ewing.

+Professional career

+Lavrio (Greek Basket League, 2024–25)

+Wahab spent his rookie professional season with Greek club Lavrio, appearing in 29 league games and averaging 10.1 points, 6.8 rebounds, 72.6% on two-pointers and 1.1 blocks (60.4% FT).
+He recorded credible outings against the regular-season top three — Panathinaikos (1st), Olympiacos (2nd) and AEK (3rd):